Skip to content

 • Reasoning model — most capable model for complex analysis.

-Plus runtime limits — max iterations, max input/output tokens.
+Plus runtime limits — max iterations and max input/output tokens — and the Extended Thinking control.

-Org-wide workspace catalog.
-Click into any workspace to manage its members, view its bundles, and see metadata.
-Workspace creation, deletion, and member management for any workspace lives here.
+The org-wide workspace roster.
+Click into any workspace to manage its members, view its bundles, and see its metadata.
+Workspace creation, deletion, and cross-workspace member management live here.

-To edit a specific workspace’s name or instructions, switch into that workspace via the workspace selector and use This Workspace → General.
+To edit a specific workspace’s name or instructions, switch into it via the navigator and use This Workspace → General.

-Manage user accounts at the organization level — invite, remove, or change someone’s org role.
+Manage user accounts at the organization level — change someone’s org role or remove a user.